sol/rewrite-with-location/README.markdown

     data Location

-in contrast to JHC's solution, we put the location value into `IO`, so that it is easier to reason about code.
+In contrast to JHC's solution, we put the location value into `IO`, so that it is easier to reason about code.

 ## Use cases